charlestolley/python-snmp/docs/source/types.rst

       of only a single object.
 Where that method returns a tuple of length 1, this method returns the object directly.

+   .. method:: startswith(prefix)

+      Similar to :meth:`str.startswith`, this method checks whether an OID begins with `prefix`, indicating that `prefix` represents a parent node in the conceptual MIB tree.

 ``snmp.smi``
 ------------